therootcompany/tz.js/README.md

 ## `fromTimeZone(dtString, timeZone)`

-> Convert a Target Time Zone into UTC
+> Convert a Target Time Zone into ISO

 Use ISO-like timestamps representing the _local_ time in the target time zone: